QueenieCplusplus/Network_Attacks/README.md

 # Eavesdropping, 竊聽

-this attack is particularly easy in wireless LANs, where no physical connections are necessary.

-and it is advantageous for an attacke to remain invisible (unaddressable) on the network.
+this attack is particularly easy in wireless LANs, where no physical connections are necessary, and it is advantageous for an attacke to remain invisible (unaddressable) on the network.

+* Prevention

+(1) Encrption on network level or app level

+(2) Traffic padding to prevent identify time

+(3) Reroute to anonymize its origin

+(4) Mandate trusted routed for data (the info is only traversing trusted network domain)